Summary

 • array - The array to be reduced.

-• lambda - The custom LAMBDA function to apply.
+• function - The function or custom LAMBDA to apply.

 The REDUCE function applies a custom LAMBDA function to each element in a given array and accumulates results to a single value.
 The REDUCE function is useful when you want to process each element in an array and return a single aggregated result.
-For example, you can use the REDUCE function to calculate conditional sums and counts, similar to SUMIFS and COUNTIFS, but with more flexibility.
-In addition, by using a named LAMBDA with REDUCE, the logic can be defined and managed in one location and reused elsewhere.
+REDUCE is useful for creating custom calculations that Excel doesn't have built-in functions for, such as conditional sums, conditional counts, and other complex aggregations.

 LAMBDA structure